 The power of this technology goes beyond visualization.
-It enables teams to see through obstructions, magnify in and out without losing depth of field or surface detail, align tools with precise pre-operative plans and collaborate with colleagues anywhere in the world, leading to better surgical performance.
+It enables teams to see through obstructions, magnify in and out without losing depth of field or surface detail, align tools with precise pre-operative plans and collaborate with colleagues anywhere in the world.

 We are currently running additional pilot programs in neuro and orthopedic surgery working closely with physicians at some of the best teaching hospitals in the world.

 Proprio’s enhanced vision will impact how well surgeons and teams can perform to save and improve lives.
 This will have enormous clinical impact benefiting all stakeholders in the system.

 More seamless operative workflows.

 More cost-effective than existing systems.

 Real-time feedback from colleagues anywhere.

 AI and machine learning for performance improvement and evaluation.

 More powerful and dynamic magnification.